A Leadership Program for Girls interested in Making an Impact

-- Attend a private meeting at a Middle Eastern Embassy and meet the Ambassador.
+- Attend a private meeting at an Embassy and meet diplomatic counsels.

-- Visit the World Bank and participate in a case study on anti-fraud.
+- Visit the World Bank and solve a case study on anti-fraud.

 - Meet with an immigration lawyer and learn how our constitution sets the stage for immigration policy.

 - Learn what it takes to be a television producer and what you need to study to get there.

 - Attend a think-tank conference on important issues of our times.

 - Explore the FBI and learn what it's like to be an intelligence analyst or special agent.

 - Understand U.S. history by visiting monuments and museums throughout the Washington, D.C. metro area.

 - Participate in daily discussions with fellow participants and program leaders.